robpduo/eat-drink-relax/README.md

 https://rheneadianne.github.io/EatDrinkRelax/

 ## Contribution
-Made with fingers and a keyboard by Trevor Bos 🖐️
+Made with fingers and a keyboard by Trevor Bos 🖐️ <br/>
-Made with ❤️ by Dianne Espeleta
+Made with ❤️ by Dianne Espeleta<br/>
-Made with ❤️ by Dylan Hay
+Made with ❤️ by Dylan Hay<br/>
-Made with ❤️ by Rob
+Made with ❤️ by Rob<br/>
-Made with ❤️ by Alex
+Made with ❤️ by Alex<br/>